thirtycapital/hanger/README.md

 > - On *CSRF Protection* section, uncheck the *Prevent site from intrusion* option.

 ## Monitor
-*Monitor* is where the freight of Hanger is observed.
+*Monitor* is where the processes are monitored.
 The *dashboard* is organized as follows:

 - On top are shown all the available *subjects* and a filter option: